atlanhq/camelot/docs/index.rst

    "2032_2","0.17","57.8","21.7%","0.3%","2.7%","1.2%"
    "4171_1","0.07","173.9","58.1%","1.6%","2.1%","0.5%"

-Camelot comes with a command-line tool in which you can specify the output format (csv, tsv, html, json, and xlsx), page numbers you want to parse and the output directory in which you want the output files to be placed.
-By default, the output files are placed in the same directory as the PDF.
+Camelot comes with a CLI where you can specify page numbers, output format, output directory etc. By default, the output files are placed in the same directory as the PDF.

 ::